rabithole/commercial/commercial/README.md

 - Add timestamp to update unit costs process
 - refine product search more...
 - add notes to draft order submision
+- Link collections page search results to their perspective products.
+- Error handling if product does not have an accurate price displayed.

 - Login and protected route emplementation
 --- This will set the company Shopify ID.